-Very important subset of problems in NP is the class of NP-complete problems.
+Very important subset of problems in NP is the class of NP - complete problems.
 The most important property of NP-complete decision problems is that their computational status is directly connected to the relation between P and NP.
 The concept of NP-completeness was introduced in [26].
-Regrettably, concerning the Traveling Salesman Problem, it has been shown that it belongs to the class of NP-complete problems.
+He proved that the satisfiability problem can only be polynomially solvable if P = NP.
+Unfortunately, concerning the Traveling Salesman Problem, it has been shown that it belongs to the class of NPâĂŤcomplete problems.
 As Johnson and Papadimitriou comment in [74]: